 Students enrolled at WKU may also receive credit on the basis of departmental examinations, also called departmental comprehensive proficiency assessments.
 A student may take a departmental comprehensive proficiency assessment in any course listed as satisfying a requirement in any of the categories of general education.
 Departments may offer departmental comprehensive proficiency assessments in other courses at their discretion.

-To assess student proficiency, a department may adopt either a standardized examination available from outside the University or develop an appropriate comprehensive proficiency examination within the department by means of a faculty committee.
-Departmental comprehensive proficiency assessments may be written, oral or both.
+To assess student proficiency, a department may adopt either a standardized examination available from outside the University or develop an appropriate comprehensive proficiency examination or demonstration within the department by means of a faculty committee.
+Departmental comprehensive proficiency assessments may be written, oral, or both.

 To be eligible to take a departmental comprehensive proficiency assessment, a student must be fully matriculated, in good standing, and regularly enrolled at WKU.
-Credits earned in this manner will be recorded on the student’s official transcript as non-residence credit but will not be considered as a part of the normal semester load in the term in which the examination is taken.
+Credits will not be considered as a part of the normal semester load in the term in which the examination is taken.
 A student may not register for a departmental comprehensive proficiency assessment for a course while he or she is enrolled in that course.
 A student may not take a departmental comprehensive proficiency assessment in a course which has been previously taken at WKU or at another accredited institution.

 A student desiring to take a departmental comprehensive proficiency assessment must complete an appropriate request form in the Office of the Registrar.
 A fee of $25 per credit hour must be paid at the time the form is submitted.
 The form must be submitted to the Registrar prior to the end of the third week of classes in either the fall or spring semesters.
 The Registrar will notify the appropriate department of the student’s request.
 The department will administer the comprehensive proficiency assessment during the seventh week of classes.
 The student must obtain the specific time and place for testing from the department chair.